jacopo1395/PagoPA/README.md

 # PagoPA
-this is an API client that can be used to send a “message” to a citizen using the “IO” REST API.
+This is an API client that can be used to send a “message” to a citizen using the “IO” REST API.

 I use spring boot to realize this project.
-The application expose one REST operation.
+The application expose one REST operation and a simple web client in HTML.
 ## Run
 To start the application use this command: `mvn spring-boot:run`